marcduiker/azure-functions-university/lessons/typescript/durable-functions/advanced/advanced-patterns-lesson.md

    ```

 6. Create a new Orchestrator Function via the Azure Functions Extension in VSCode.
-   1. Select `Durable Functions orchestrator` as a template.
+   a.
+Select `Durable Functions orchestrator` as a template.
-   2. Name the function `OnboardingOrchestrator`.
+   b.
+Name the Function `OnboardingOrchestrator`.

-   > 📝 **Tip** - We will adjust the code of the orchestrator after we have created the Activity Functions that we want to execute.
+      > 📝 **Tip** - We will adjust the code of the Orchestrator Function after we have created the Activity Functions that we want to execute.

 7. Create three new Activity Functions via the Azure Functions Extension in VSCode.
-   1. Select `Durable Functions activity` as a template.
+   a.
+Select `Durable Functions activity` as a template.
-   2. Name the functions `AccessCardCreationActivity`, `ItEquipmentOrderActivity`, `WelcomeEmailActivity`.
+   b.
+Name the Functions `AccessCardCreationActivity`, `ItEquipmentOrderActivity`, `WelcomeEmailActivity`.

 8. Set the `AzureWebJobsStorage` parameter in the `local.settings.json` to `UseDevelopmentStorage=true`: